 - Of course, since we capture score information as well, you can now evaluate this data against scores and make data-based scoring adjustments.

-OK so this stuff is really fun to geek out on – if you are interested in some of the benefits of reporting in salesforce.com with the Full Circle CRM system – check out the Analytics Advantage we provided in salesforce.com.
+OK, so this stuff is really fun to geek out on – if you are interested in some of the benefits of reporting in salesforce.com with the Full Circle Insights – check out the Analytics Advantage we provided in salesforce.com.

-That’s it for today – Happy New Year from all of us at Full Circle CRM!
+That’s it for today – Happy New Year from all of us at Full Circle Insights!